 Will these changes and cleanup projects fix all the problems we know of with OCN accuracy?

-No. We already know of two problems that will require additional exploration and development of separate solutions.
+No. We know of two problems that require additional exploration and development of separate solutions.

 First, when OCLC merges records (either by the OCLC Quality Control team or the automated DDR software), in a small number of cases the merges are found to be inappropriate (e.g., different editions or formats) and OCLC “unmerges” the records.
 As a percentage, the number of records “unmerged” is fairly small.
-However, ‘there is no way to tell from looking at a bib record that it was involved in a record recovery’ and OCLC does not maintain a publicly accessible list of records which have been “unmerged.”
+However, “there is no way to tell from looking at a bib record that it was involved in a record recovery” (per OCLC Quality Control) and OCLC does not maintain a publicly accessible list of records which have been “unmerged.”
 Some Alliance libraries have defined logical sets which look for a format mismatch between a bib record and the attached inventory.
 This may identify some of the “unmerged” records.
-However, we need to continue looking for a better method of identifying “unmerged” records.

-The second remaining issue, that we know of so far, is when libraries need to use a match method other than ‘Unique OCLC Identifier Match Method.’
+The second remaining issue is when libraries need to use a match method other than “Unique OCLC Identifier Match Method.”
 These imports will continue to run the risk of overlaying one WorldCat bib record with a different WorldCat record.
-The TSWG YBP EOCR Load Group provided guidance in September 2016 on how to conduct import loads to minimize these “bad overlays”, but they remain a known risk.
+Please see the Alliance documentation on Alma import profiles for more detailed information about match points.

 Written by: Bob Thomas; Lesley Lowery

-Nature of last update: Removed outdated language, added cleanup procedure for IZ-only records.
+Nature of last update: Removed outdated language, added links to relevant policies.